Renault shares fall on concerns over Nissan's emissions measures

-PARIS (Reuters) - Shares in French carmaker Renault (RENA.PA) fell on Monday, dragged down by a drop in the stock price of its partner Nissan (7201.T) after the Japanese firm said it would issue an explanation about its emissions measurement processes.
+PARIS, July 9 (Reuters) - Shares in French carmaker Renault fell on Monday, dragged down by a drop in the stock price of its partner Nissan after the Japanese firm said it would issue an explanation about its emissions measurement processes.

-Renault stock was down 1.2 percent in early trading, the worst performer on France's benchmark CAC-40 index .FCHI.
+Renault stock was down 1.2 percent in early trading, the worst performer on France’s benchmark CAC-40 index.

 Earlier on Monday, Nissan - in which Renault holds a 43 percent stake - said it would issue an explanation about its emissions measurement methods at 0800 GMT.